9 San Francisco Playgrounds Worth the Trip - 510 Families

 253 Washington St. San Francisco 94133

-Sue Beirman Playground near San Francisco’s Financial District makes my list due to its proximity to the Ferry Building.
+Sue Beirman Playground near San Francisco’s Financial District makes my list due to its proximity to the Ferry Building and Exploratorium.
 We like to pick up coffee and pastries first, play, and if we’re hungry again, head back for more!
 There’s a cute ship for toddlers and a big slide for older kids.
 It’s fully gated and never too crowded.
 We tend to go here the most.
+Not much by way of shade though, so on a sunny day you’ll need hats and sunscreen for sure.

 Tunnel Tops Outpost (Presidio)